PLAST-software/plast-java-app/README.md

 * Github: this is a mirror of the Inria Forge repository

 The Github repository is auto-updated from Inria GForge.
 So all commits have to be done by authorized users/developers on the Inria Forge.
 Otherwise, consider using "Github/pull request" for any update to be done on PLAST.

+Use **stable** release: we always advise you to use the stable release of the software; we consider the master branch as a development branch, so it could be unstable.
+Recommended procedure:

+    git clone ...
+    git checkout stable